 Feta is created by salting and curing milk of certain breeds of sheep and goats, in a brine solution for months, before removing it to dry out.
 The curdled milk containing rennet is then separated and drained in a cloth bag or mould, and later sliced, salted and packed in brine.
 OK, but which feta offers the right balance of taste and value?

-This year’s ratings saw Lemnos leave its rivals feeling a little salty after it was rated best for taste, variety and overall satisfaction.
+Our latest ratings saw South Cape leave its rivals feeling a little salty after it was rated best for taste, texture, variety and overall satisfaction.

 Best Feta Cheese